Recently updated on November 30th, 2024 at 11:18 am

 Representation: Lesbian main character, Sapphic love interest, Sapphic (wlw) romance

 You need to pick up this duology.
-You will love the dystopian world building, morally grey main character and grumpy/sunshine romance.
+You will love the dystopian world-building, the morally grey main character and grumpy/sunshine romance.
 Plus the duology includes some fantastic mythical creatures.

 Once upon a time, a wicked fairy cursed a line of princesses to die.
 Only true love’s kiss can break the curse.